doctore/JavaAnnotationProcessor/README.md

 ## Why was this project created?

-Basically to know how to create custom Java annotation processors and use them in other projects, providing custom behaviour for every one.
+Basically to know how to create new Java annotation processors and use them in other projects, providing custom behaviour for every one.

 ## Elements included in this project